1. What is Electrolysis?

 Electrolysis is the process of permanent hair removal using a solid needle.
 The needle is inserted into a hair follicle where a small amount of electrical energy is discharged, destroying the hair growth tissue.

 Due to factors including hair growth cycles, density of hair growth, and previous use of temporary hair removal methods, the number of treatments required to permanently remove hair varies with each client.
-There is a natural period of time in which hair will regrow after temporary removal, usually 6 weeks to 4 months, and hair must reach this stage before being effectively treated with electrolysis.
+There is a natural period of time in which hair will regrow after temporary removal, In general, it may take 6 months to 1 year to achieve permanent hair removal as long as there are no factors such as hormonal imbalances creating additional unwanted hairs.

 Yes.
 It must be noted that it may take multiple treatments to break down the hair germ cells responsible for hair growth; this means that some regrowth of hair after one treatment is to be expected, however this hair will be finer and the germ cells will be weakened.